Shopify/liquid/filters/replace_first.md

 title: replace_first
 ---

-`replace_first` replaces the first occurrence of the first passed-in string in the input string with the second passed-in string.
+Replaces only the first occurrence of an argument in a string with the second argument.

 ```liquid
 {% raw %}